garretchristensen/BestPracticesManual/Manual.md

 releases by Yahoo!
 Inc., the Massachusetts state government, and Netflix, that could easily be used to identify individuals in the data, despite the absence of direct identifiers such as names or social security numbers.
-The problem is that ‚Äúde-identification does not guarantee anonymization.‚Äù
+The problem is that "de-identification does not guarantee anonymization."

 <span id="_Toc275620950" class="anchor"><span id="Conclusion" class="anchor"></span></span>Conclusion
 =====================================================================================================